Comic Book Script Template – [Download]

 Mac’s Comic Book Script Template – WORD version / OPEN OFFICE version

-At face value this would be considered a “tight” or “full” comic book script template as it includes placement for camera direction.
-I personally don’t make a distinction between tight and loose scripts.
-I simply write the script.
-Tight when it needs to be tight.
-Loose, when loose is enough.
 CAUTION: Don’t be the slacker writer who writes loose because it’s fast and dirty.
 If you want to write effective loose scripts, read my Story to Script article on doing it right.

 New Comic Writers!

-Read this article on comictography before using the template:
+Read this article on comictography before using the template.

 Not required for using the template, but newer comic writers may also be interested in these particular articles;